esabelhaus/100-days-of-code/log.md

 **Thoughts**: could go the recursive route here, or possibly hash the comparison words and use boolean comparison on the hash.
 A little more memory intensive, but it will rapidly increase the process as it would be only one iterative loop, rather than running an exponential route as I currently am

 **Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)

+### Day 20: Jan 22, 2017

+**Today's Progress**: so, today was major progress.
+The last run through of this data set didn't even finish in a day.
+I redesigned the algorithm to process matching words to a hash value within a dictionary.
+I'll explain in the thoughs as to why I did this change :)

+**Thoughts**: Using a nested loop, you're iteratively going over every item in one list, and for every item in the first list, it iterates over all items in the second list.
+Say I have two lists, each with 50,000 items.
+I am now iterating over 50,000 items, 50,000 times each.
+This is an exponential growth rate, and is non functional at scale.

+The alternative approach I defined uses an iterative loop over the strings being classified, and it uses a dictionary or `dict()` data structure to compare items within the iterative loop.
+A dictionary object type provides a key value pair, and in this instance, I created a dictionary of words, paired to a boolean value of True `{'word': True}`.
+This allows me to loop over every string and verify if it exists within a `try: except:` block.
+This solution requires more memory, but significantly less time than it previously had.

+**Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)